Tsedexashu08/tseds-react-dev-kit/README.md

 ### Live Component Preview

-The live component previewer will automatically detect the active React component and render it in a separate view.
+The live component previewer will automatically detect the active development server and render it in a separate view.
 This allows you to see your changes instantly without having to manually refresh your browser.

 ![Placeholder for a screenshot of the component preview](https://via.placeholder.com/600x300.png?text=Live+Component+Preview)
 ### Side Panel

 The side panel provides a convenient way to access common actions and information.